 Independently of the performance of SHAMe for each cosmology, our main finding is that SHAMe provides accurate predictions for both GC and GGL, i.e., it is free from the lensing-is-low problem. \citet{Chaves:2023} suggested that this problem is caused by limitations of standard galaxy-halo connection models, which do not present enough flexibility to model the large variety of galaxy formation effects affecting GC and GGL.
 In \citet{C23a} and \S\ref{sec:cluster_TNG}, we showed that SHAMe in fact presents enough flexibility to account for most of these effects, which explains why we do not find a lensing-is-low problem for our model.

 In a future project, we would like to test the performance of the model when for other clustering statistics such as the kNN-CDF \citep{Banerjee:2020}, bispectrum, and 3-point correlation function.
-We also plan to combine the cosmological scaling of $N$-body simulations \citep{Angulo:2010, C20} with \shame to extract cosmological information from GC and GGL following \cite{C23b}.
+We would also include the multipoles of the correlation function, which as shown in \cite{C23a}, can sustainably improve the constraints on SHAMe parameters over those already obtained using \proj\, and \lensing.
+Finally, we plan to combine the cosmological scaling of $N$-body simulations \citep{Angulo:2010, C20} with \shame to extract cosmological information from GC and GGL, following \cite{C23b}.